DMcP89/tinycare-tui/README.md

 ```
 tinycare-tui
 ```

+## Performance Profiling
+You can generate CPU and heap profiles by passing the following flags to the application:

+- **CPU Profile**: `go run ./cmd/tinycare-tui --profile=cpu_profile.out`
+  This will capture execution metrics during several data fetching iterations (default is 5).
+- **Heap Memory Profiling**: `go run ./cmd/tinycare-tui --memprofile=mem_profile.out`

+Both flags require specifying a filename for the output profile.
 ## TO-DOs
 - [x] Allow for focusing on each box
 - [x] Expand on self care reminders